The realization space of an unstable coalgebra: Introduction

-The difference between $\mc{M}_n(C) $ and $\mc{M}_{n-1}(C)$ is explained in the next theorem.
-First, one associates to an coabelian unstable coalgebra $M$, which is simultaneously a $C$-comodule, a cosimplicial unstable coalgebra $K_C(M,n)$ of ``Eilenberg-MacLane type", as explained in Section~\ref{sec:cosimplicial-unst-coalg}.
+The difference between $\mc{M}_n(C) $ and $\mc{M}_{n-1}(C)$ is explained in the next theorem but we first need to introduce some notation.
+Given a coabelian unstable coalgebra $M \oplus \mathbb{F}$ where $M$ is also a $C$-comodule, there is a cosimplicial unstable coalgebra $K_C(M,n)$ of ``Eilenberg-MacLane type", as explained in Section~\ref{sec:cosimplicial-unst-coalg}.
 This object co-represents Andr\'{e}-Quillen cohomology.
 Then we define Andr\'{e}-Quillen spaces to be the (derived) mapping spaces in the model category of cosimplicial unstable coalgebras under $C$:

 where $cC$ denotes the constant cosimplicial object defined by $C$.
 The homotopy groups of this mapping space yield the Andr\'{e}-Quillen cohomology of $C$ with coefficients in $M$.
-Let us write $C[n]$ for the $C$-comodule and unstable module obtained by shifting $n$ degrees up with respect to its internal grading.
+Let us write $C[n]$ for the $C$-comodule and unstable module obtained from $C$ by shifting $n$ degrees up with respect to its internal grading.
 The automorphism group $\Aut_C(C[n])$ acts on $\TAQ^k_C(C; C[n])$, for any $k$, and has a homotopy fixed point at the basepoint which represents the zero Andr\'e-Quillen cohomology class.
 We denote the homotopy quotient by $\widetilde{\TAQ}^{k}_C(C;C[n])$.